DSPN/azure-resource-manager-dse/multistep/Readme.md

 Once the desired datacenters have been created, the replication factor for the system keyspaces needs to be set.

 Run the command below locally, or on the OpsCenter vm.
 The `strategy_options` field must contain the correct datacenter names.
-Note: null return on curl calls indicates no error
+Note: null return on curl calls indicates no error.
 ```
 OPSC="40.121.208.254"
 # leaving out system and system_schema (local replication)